-Play solos with 4+5 method
+Learn to improvise with 4+5 method

-The 4 + 5 improvisation method is based on modern theory of harmony, but scaled down to highlight the most important elements:
+The 4 + 5 improvisation method is based on modern theory of harmony, but scaled down to highlight the most important elements.

-In my opinion, this improvisation method offers a good compromise for those who want to play good solos but have limited time to practice.
+This improvisation method offers a good compromise for those who want to play good solos but have limited time to practice.

 Volume 1